 This device has LED indicators located at the front of the device.
-The LEDs have been designed to give easy at-a-glance network status, and provides 'real-time' connectivity information.
-Please see below for an interpretation of their functions:
+The LEDs have been designed to provide easy at-a-glance network status and 'real-time' connectivity information.
+Please see the chart below for a description of their functions: